From Medicine to Mindset: Khalifa's Journey of Curiosity, Change, and Challenge-Based Learning

 Khalifa applied the same mindset to his work with patients.
 “I enjoy the time with my patients.
 To me, it doesn’t feel like work, but more like a personal mission to help.”
 He noticed how some tasks were inefficient and took time away from the actual therapy sessions.
 So he offered a remedy by simply delegating the necessary paperwork to an online form that the patients had to fill out beforehand.
 “This frees up so much time for deeper conversations with my patients.”

-Khalifa’s goal entering ToU's Master's Degree program in Sustainability, Entrepreneurship, and Technology is not only to acquire the necessary skills to open his own online psychotherapeutic practice, but to learn from an inspiring group of peers and mentors.
+Khalifa’s goal in entering ToUs Master's Degree program in Sustainability, Entrepreneurship, and Technology is not only to acquire the necessary skills to open his own online psychotherapeutic practice but also to learn from an inspiring group of peers and mentors.

 "Learning for me is not just about acquiring knowledge, it is about finding your blind spots, the things you don’t even know you don’t know."